codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 - There are 3 blocks of CSS code in the example.
 Each block has a couple of curly brackets `{ }` to group something. :D
 - Right before each `{ }` is a `selector`.
-Selectors helps you to select only the HTML elements that you want to make change.
+Selectors helps us to select only the HTML elements that we want to make change.
 - Inside each `{ }` is one or more CSS rules which tell web browsers how to display the selected HTML elements.
 In the example above: white text, background color is crimson, size of letters.
 - Each CSS rule ends with a semi-colon `;` and has 2 parts separated by a colon `:`
-- The left part is a `property` that you want to make change to the selected elements.
+- The left part is a `property` of the selected elements which we want to make change.
-- The right part is a `value` that you want to apply to the property.
+- The right part is a `value` which we want to apply to the property.

 > Learning CSS is just about playing around with Selectors, Properties and Values.
 > \_\_A simple and happy mind